DuncaDenis24/BlogPage-in-Golang-Angular/README.md

 # BlogPage in Golang & Angular

 This project is a full-stack web application for a simple blog, built using Go for the backend and Angular for the frontend.
-It allows users to view blog posts and, potentially with further development, could include features for creating, updating, and deleting posts.
+It allows users to view blog posts and features for creating, updating, and deleting posts.

 ## Table of Contents